Office of the Chaplain

 - Meet the Staff

-and the Bible, being the author, co-author, or editor of five books,
+Jewish-Christian Dialogue and the Bible, and he is the author or editor of

-also deeply committed to whole person development, particularly as
+and dialogue and is deeply committed to whole person development,

-part of higher education.
-He is married to Teresa, an Occupational Therapist,
+particularly as part of higher education.
+He is married to Teresa with a

 Dyan Hollenhorst is the Catholic Chaplain and works directly